Bitcoin-ABC/bitcoinabc.org/_posts/2019-10-30-upgrade-reminder.md

 All node operators will need to update their node software to a recent version.
 For Bitcoin ABC users, this means any version 0.20.0 or above, which can be downloaded [here](https://download.bitcoinabc.org/).

-Anyone running a service such as a block explorer, and exchange, or other services provided by a full node needs to upgrade.
+Anyone running a service such as a block explorer, an exchange, or any other service provided by a full node, needs to upgrade.

 Regular users do not have to do anything.
 Wallets are not affected by this upgrade, and should continue to function normally.